 The key is not "never export," it's catch the issue early.

-If your workflow regularly touches STEP/IGES handoffs, open shells are a predictable failure point.
+If your workflow regularly touches STEP/IGES handoffs, open shells (non-watertight) are a predictable failure point.

 Use a visual geometry check to identify open boundaries quickly—before CAM, CNC, or vendor handoff.